bsstahl/CognitiveInheritance/Pages/Unit-Testing-and-TDD-FAQ.md

 ---

 The following are some questions that have been commonly asked of me regarding unit testing and TDD.
-Please submit questions or comments on this FAQ via [Twitter](https://twitter.com/intent/tweet?screen_name=bsstahl) or using the [Contact](../contact.html) page.
+Please submit questions or comments on this FAQ via {TwitterLink} or using the [Contact](../contact.html) page.

 #### Q: What is the primary goal/benefit of unit testing?